 New trees, selected from native varieties, can be planted in the bands of new tree planting that enclose the burial glades.

-The price for planting a tree is £275 and covers the selection of the tree, identification of the position for the tree, preparing the ground for the planting, a stake, tree-tie and guard, mulch around the base of the tree; beyond that it also covers the administration costs and maintenance for three years.
+The price for planting a tree covers the selection of the tree, identification of the position for the tree, preparing the ground for the planting, a stake, tree-tie and guard, mulch around the base of the tree; beyond that it also covers the administration costs and maintenance for three years.

 If you wish to scatter ashes at the base of the tree you will also need to complete an Ashes Scattering Form.